RithanyaShivakumaar/Coding-Exercises/README.md

 ## Setup Instructions

+## Setup Instructions

-#### Steps to build EI-UI Library
+### Steps to Build EI-UI Library
 To get started, clone the repository and navigate into the project directory:

 1. Run the command:

    `git clone <the repository-link>`

 2. Change to the project directory using:

    `cd ei`

 3. To install the required dependencies for the library, use the following command:

    `npm install`

 4. To build the library, execute the following command:

    `ng build ei`

+---

-#### Steps to run the Library
+## Steps to Run the Library
 For details on how to import and use the library components, refer to the **[documentation](https://ei-study.atlassian.net/wiki/x/GYDWK)**.

 To test and run the library within a demo application, follow these steps:

 1. Navigate to the demo application directory:

    `cd demo-app`

-2. Start the application with:
+2. Start the application:

    `ng serve -o`